 Thank you for visiting!

-I spend a lot of time thinking about how to accurately measure what UN peace operation do on the ground.
-My paper on UN peacekeepers’ activities was awarded the 2016 Cedric Smith Prize (given every year by the Conflict Research Society) and the 2017 Dina Zinnes Award (given every year by the Scientific Study of International Processes Section of the International Studies Association).
-As recipient of the UCL Graduate Scholarship for Cross-Disciplinary Training, I developed a novel dataset on UN peacekeeping activities in Côte d’Ivoire using computer-assisted analysis.
-My first single-authored article on international election monitoring appeared 2016 in the Journal of Peace Research.
+In 2023, I received the St. Gallen University’s LATSIS Prize for outstanding research achievements among faculty members who are below 40 years old.
+During my PhD, I spend a lot of time thinking about how to accurately measure what UN peace operation do on the ground.
+This work was awarded the 2016 Cedric Smith Prize (given every year by the Conflict Research Society) and the 2017 Dina Zinnes Award (given every year by the Scientific Study of International Processes Section of the International Studies Association).
+I am an invited member of the Folke Bernadotte Academy and received funding from several institutions, including the Swedish Research Council.